-If you are interested in the Capacity program, please contact Frances Kane to discuss the project.
+The grant application process is currently open.
+If you are interested in applying for Capacity Building, please contact Frances Kane to discuss your project.

-- ILChOrgRep – your organization’s most recent Illinois Charitable Organization Annual Report filed with the Illinois Attorney General’s Office
+- Your organization’s most recent Illinois Charitable Organization Annual Report filed with the Illinois Attorney General’s Office

 A confirmation email is sent after an application is received.